Women Travel News. Why?

 To avoid jet lag (common when crossing more than five time zones) drink plenty of nonalcoholic fluids and eat light meals.
 Upon arrival, get exposure to natural sunlight, exercise and readjust your schedule (for meals, sleep and so on) as soon as possible.

-The Scotland tour group is limited to the maximum of 16 women + the tour director.
-The minimum group size is 6 women + the tour director.
-However, because we have only 11 rooms available on this tour, if there are a lot of people requesting a single room, we may have a smaller group.
-In addition to the tour director, the travelers will be assisted by private local guides, museum docents, and bus drivers, who will be sharing their insights about Scotland with the group throughout the tour.
+The Scotland tour group is limited to the maximum of 16 women + the Tour Director.
+The minimum group size is 6 women + the Tour Director.
+However, because we have only 12 rooms available on this tour, if there are a lot of people requesting a single room, we may have a smaller group.
+In addition to the Tour Director, the travelers will be assisted by private local guides, museum docents, and bus drivers, who will be sharing their insights about Scotland with the group throughout the tour.

 No special vaccinations are required or recommended to enter the United Kingdom.
 Scottish food generally is not spicy, so gastric sensitivities are rarely triggered by the national cuisine.
 Restaurants serving vegetarian choices are commonplace in Edinburgh, but rare in the countryside.
 The Highland midges (known in the US as "gnats") can be annoying, but their bites are not dangerous.
 Midges are attracted to dark colors, so were colored clothing and cover up.